samsquire/esoteric-knowledge/README.md

 # Meaning of letters

 * Each letter represent a movement of communication in an army.
+* Diagonal letters represent
 * The letter O is to turn around a single point.
+* Left is towards authority.
+Right is toward workers who work for you.

 # The Letter S